-What is so smart about the process of S.M.A.R.T. goal setting?
+What is so smart about the process of SMART goal setting?

-At Custom Direct we run short sessions with clients and key stakeholders, online or in person, to apply the technique in a straightforward, no-nonsense manner.
+We run short sessions with clients and key stakeholders, online or in person, to apply the technique in a straightforward, no-nonsense manner.

 A specific goal has a desired outcome that everyone on your team can clearly understand.
 This might be a sales number or a specific amount of RFQ inquiries.
 No matter what it is, the goal should be clearly defined, so your entire team is on the same page with the objective in mind.